-- Think about your interests, abilities and long-term aims so that you keep open a breadth of career choice which will suit you. - All subjects share the same general objectives: to teach you how to find, sift and evaluate information; how to analyse problems and construct possible solutions; how to present a well-argued case either in written form or orally; how to cope with complex issues.
+- Think about your interests, abilities and long-term aims so that you keep open a breadth of careers which suit you. - All subjects share the same general objectives: to teach you how to find, sift and evaluate information; how to analyse problems and construct possible solutions; how to present a well-argued case either in written form or orally; how to cope with complex issues.